-Anonymous asked: Since when did it become ok for girls to wear leggings instead of pants?
+Anonymous said: Since when did it become ok for girls to wear leggings instead of pants?
 I remember when coolots were high fashion for women, now it is like they walk around naked, or with legs that are spray painted black.
 You can see leg jiggle.

 My naive young friend, I would like to ask you when exactly it was decided that it was considered tolerable for a young lady to wear any form of so-called “pants”?